biothings/biothings_explorer/docs/INSTALLATION.md

 > On Windows, ensure that you're doing this from within WSL.
 To install WSL, see the [instructions in the Docker section](#docker).

-This will install the latest version of Node v18, and the appropriate version of NPM as well.
+This will install the latest version of Node v18.
+It'll also install npm, which we forgoing in favor of pnpm -- don't get the two confused!

+This workspace uses pnpm instead of npm for its speed and better workspace support.
+To get pnpm installed, see the [instructions on pnpm's website](https://pnpm.io/installation).

 #### Dependencies: